geissomatik/geiss/README.md

 In order to compile the Geiss Winamp plug-in and/or the Geiss Screensaver, you need:

-- A Git clone or snapshort of this repository
+- A Git clone or snapshot of this repository
 - CMake >=3.15
 - Microsoft Visual Studio >=9/2008 (due to the current use of MSVC style assembly)